Second Sunday in Ordinary time- Year C

 vs.9 They did this; the steward tasted the water, and it had turned into wine.
 Having no idea where it came from – only the servants who had drawn the water knew – the steward called the bridegroom

-vs.10 and said, “People generally serve the best wine first, and keep the cheaper sort till the guests have had plenty to drink; but you have kept the best wine till now.”
+“People generally serve the best wine first, and keep the cheaper sort till the guests have had plenty to drink; but you have kept the best wine till now.”

 vs.11 This was the first of the signs given by Jesus; it was given at Cana in Galilee.
 He let his glory be seen, and his disciples believed in him.

 Sunday in the liturgy is always “the first day of the week,” so since Ordinary Time starts on the Monday after the Epiphany, this Sunday is called the Second Sunday of Ordinary Time.
-We might expect to start immediately with the continuous reading from the Synoptic Gospel for the year, which characterizes Ordinary Time.
-However, liturgical custom dictates otherwise: on this Sunday each year we meditate on a passage from the first chapters of St John’s gospel.
+We might expect to start immediately with the continuous reading from the Synoptic Gospel for the year, which characterises Ordinary Time.
+However, liturgical custom dictates otherwise: on this Sunday each year we meditate on a passage from the first chapters of St John’s Gospel.
 It is as if the Church is reluctant to say farewell to the Christmas season – or perhaps reluctant to leave St John, since we have been reading from his gospel on the weekdays of Christmas.

-On this Sunday of Year C we read the story of the Wedding Feast of Cana.
 As always with readings from St John, we take for granted that the passage is deeply symbolical, and so we can be very creative in our interpretation.
 By calling Jesus’ action a “sign” – the word this gospel always uses to refer to his miracles – the text invites us to see it as a living lesson leading us to understand God’s saving work in Jesus.

 We celebrate God’s work from two points of view: as its beneficiaries, and as those called to collaborate with him in bringing it to fulfillment.